 Hepatitis C is a viral infection that causes inflammation of the liver.
-The contagious virus is transmitted through blood and, rarely, through sexual contact.
-Though all forms of hepatitis C share important similarities, there are many different types of the virus.
+The virus is transmitted through blood and rarely through sexual contact.
+There are many different types of the hepatitis C virus.
+But all forms of hepatitis C share important similarities.

-Q: Hepatitis C has different “genotypes.”
-What is a genotype?
+Hepatitis C has different “genotypes.”
+What does this mean?

 Every strand of a nucleic acid (RNA or DNA) is made up of a chain of building blocks.
-The sequence of these blocks determines the proteins that an organism requires, whether it’s a virus, a plant, or an animal.
+The sequence of these blocks determines the proteins that an organism requires, whether it’s a virus, plant, animal.

 Unlike HCV, the human genetic code is carried by double-stranded DNA.
 The human genetic code goes through strict proofreading during the process of DNA replication.
 Random changes (mutations) to the human genetic code occur at a low rate.
 That’s because most mistakes of DNA replication are recognized and corrected.

 In contrast, HCV’s genetic code is not proofread when it’s replicated.
 Random mutations occur and stay in the code.
 HCV reproduces very quickly — up to one trillion new copies per day.
 So certain parts of HCV genetic code are highly varied and change frequently, even within a single infected person.

 Genotypes are used to identify particular strains of HCV.
 They’re based on differences in particular regions of the viral genome.
 There are additional branching subcategories within a genotype.
 They include subtype and quasispecies.

 According to the Centers from Disease Control and Prevention (CDC), at least six distinct HCV genotypes, and more than 50 subtypes, have been identified.